tzano/wren/README.md

 Wren is a Conversational News Chatbot that enable users to discover and explore daily news.

-As some readers (including myself) want to read the news beyond their cozy filter bubble, Wren has been designed as an experiment to explore, read and listen to news through Messaging platforms (Slack, Telegram and Skype).
+As some readers (including myself) want to read the news beyond their cozy filter bubble, Wren has been designed as an experiment to explore, read and listen to news through Messaging platforms (Slack,.. etc).

 ## What is Wren ?